andrzejQ/eml-format/README.md

 A pure Node.js library for parsing and building EML files, i.e. e-mail message format described in [RFC 822](http://www.ietf.org/rfc/rfc0822.txt).
 EML is returned by the POP3 protocol and handled by many e-mail agents like Mozilla Thunderbird or Micfosot Outlook.
 An EML file consists of headers and body similar to the HTTP structure.

+UTF-8 character encoding, as other encoding accepted in `iconv-lite` can be used.

 ```
 File extension: .eml
 Mime type: message/rfc822